pve/foobotapi/txt/rights.md

 Permissions (roles) can also be granted on a resource level, such as a specific bucket.
-These are 'resource policies'
+These are 'resource policies'.

+Warning: learning debris ahead..

 ?In contrast, it is less obvious how to restrict entitlements, such as database access, to a specific resource, such as a named database.
 The latter actually requires a bucket level policy.
 Listing roles and members that have access to a resource looks like this:
 `gsutil iam get gs://imp-iot-project.appspot.com`.
-Note that there seems to be no equivalent way to list all permissions on a resource, as permissions are always linked through a role.
+I cannot currenlty find an equivalent way to list all permissions on a resource, as permissions are always linked through a role.

 Question: with resources versus service account policies.
 Do you need both or